debops/debops/docs/news/upgrades.rst

 - By default, the :ref:`debops.nodejs` role will install the NodeJS and NPM packages from the OS (Debian or Ubuntu) repositories.
 On the Debian Oldstable release (currently Stretch), the packages backported from the Stable release will be used.
-The role supports an automatic upgrade to the upstrean NodeJS package when the support for NodeSource repositories is enabled using the :envvar:`nodejs__node_upstream` variable.
+The role supports an automatic upgrade to the upstream NodeJS package when the support for NodeSource repositories is enabled using the :envvar:`nodejs__node_upstream` variable.

-  On existing installations, status of the upstream APT repositorie should be preserved, however note that the Ansible local fact name that tracks this has been changed to ``ansible_local.nodejs.node_upstream``, along with the default variable name.
+  On existing installations, status of the upstream APT repository should be preserved, however note that the Ansible local fact name that tracks this has been changed to ``ansible_local.nodejs.node_upstream``, along with the default variable name.
 You might want to update the Ansible inventory to